nicoandra/serverless-offline-lambda-docker-plugin/README.md

   * enableTransitionSuffix: important setting for plugin state changes (either enabling it or disabling it, see documentation below for further information)
   * localStages: list of stages the plugin will ignore.

 4. Create a docker-handler file, that will route traffic to the actual files.
-Find a Python example below, and feel free to submit a NodeJs example if you get it done:
+Find a Python example below, and look at the `samples` folder for more languages:

 docker.py
 ````